 With the help of the National Association for the Advancement of Colored People, Sweatt filed suit against the university seeking admission.
 At that time, no law school in Texas admitted African Americans.
 A Texas court continued the case, which gave the state time to establish a separate law school for blacks in Houston.
-(That school became Texas Southern University; its law school was later named after Thurgood Marshall, one of the lawyers who presented Sweatt's case to the U.S. Supreme Court and who served as the court's first African-American justice.)

 Supreme Court Ruling

 Texas courts backed the state's policy based on the "separate but equal" doctrine established by the 1896 case of Plessy v.
 Ferguson.
-However, in the Sweatt v.
+In the Sweatt v.
 Painter case, the U.S. Supreme Court ruled that the separate school established for blacks lacked "substantive equality" for a number of reasons, including the fact that the school had fewer faculty members and an inferior law library and other facilities.

 In addition, Marshall argued that a separate black law school was not sufficient because a key part of a lawyer's education must be debating ideas with people from a variety of backgrounds.
 The court's decision affirmed Sweatt's right to equal educational opportunity, and in the fall of 1950, he entered UT's law school.

 The Sweatt ruling helped pave the way for desegregation at all levels of public education and served as a precedent for the Brown v.
 Board of Education decision that was handed down by the U.S. Supreme Court in 1954.

 The UT School of Law now has a professorship and scholarship named after Sweatt, and the school hosts an annual symposium on the effect of the Sweatt case on diversity and education.
 UT's Tarlton Law Library houses many archival sources, oral history interviews and published works on the case as well as a complete set of appellate briefs and the transcript of the original district court trial.